COVID-19 Latest Information for Churches

 It is no longer a legal requirement for churches to collect and keep records of contact details of building users.
 However, churches are still encouraged to support the NHS Test and Trace system through display of a QR code or alternative means of collecting and securely storing details.

 We are committed to keeping the position of the re-opening of NEC churches under constant review and will use this webpage to provide updates and any new versions of the risk assessment template.
 Website updates will of course also be supported by communication to churches in writing and using our social media platforms.

-Should you have any questions or points of clarification, please do not hesitate to contact Pastor Alan Hush, Executive Secretary at: firstname.lastname@example.org, who in collaboration with the NEC COVID-19 Committee will endeavour to respond as quickly as possible to you.
+Should you have any questions or points of clarification, please do not hesitate to contact Yvonne Chambers, Administrative Secretary at: firstname.lastname@example.org, who will direct your enquiry to the NEC COVID-19 Committee in order to obtain a response as quickly as possible for you.